naomisilver/weekey/README.md

 ## Licensing

-This project uses the [MIT licnese](./LICENSE) meaning you're free to use, modify and redistribute with attribution.
+This project uses the [CC-BY-SA 4.0 License](./LICENSE) meaning you're free to use, modify and redistribute with attribution provided it's also licensed under the same license.

 ---